 Hotel (or Inn) - A building where lodging with or without meals is furnished to transient or resident guests for compensation, containing sleeping rooms, and wherein a restaurant may be located.
-Hotels and Inns do not include agriculture-related enterprise stays.
+Hotels and Inns do not include buildings used for agricultural enterprise-related stays.